findingcorey1/Obsidian/ASIA 1125/Discussions/Discussion 12.md

 Part 2:
 Name one song invention that stood out, and explain why?
-- One invention that stood out for the Song Dynasty was the creation of Gunpowder.
+- One invention that stood out for the Song Dynasty was the creation of Gunpowder (p.
+142).
+At the time the Song army was rapidly increasing as the size tripled during a very short time of around 50 years.
+With that it lead to increased manufacturing of huge quantities of military equipment's and over the time the millitary expenses are over 3 quarters of the states revenue